-The UCLA Institute of American Cultures (IAC), which includes the four ethnic studies research centers, offers an award from Dr. Shirley Hune to support doctoral student research that addresses inter-ethnic and inter-racial issues.
+The UCLA Institute of American Cultures (IAC), which includes the four ethnic studies research centers, offers an award from Dr. Shirley Hune to support doctoral student research that addresses inter-ethnic and inter-racial issues, especially from historical and applied social science perspectives.
 While at UCLA, Dr. Hune chaired the Executive Committee of the Institute of American Cultures from 1993 – 2007 and was an associate dean in the Graduate Division from 1992 – 2007.
 She is a professor emerita in urban planning.

 - Registered and enrolled UCLA graduate students